PriyathamVarma/unikorrn/README.md

-# Debbi
+# Unikorrn

-Debbi is a platform for analysing gender pay gap using AI.
+Unikorrn is a meeting agenda platform.

 ## Frontend